OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-139.md

 ## Psalm 139:8

-> If I ascend to heaven, You are there;
+> If I go up to heaven, You are there;
-> If I lie down in Sheol, behold, You are there.
+> If I lie myself in the depths, You are there.

 ## Psalm 139:9